 Step 2.
 Look at the first belief you wrote and answer, with thought, all the following questions.

 Q1.
-What would change your mind?
+What would change my mind?
 What evidence would there need to be?

 Q2.
-If someone challenges that belief do you immediately try to prove the person wrong?
+If someone challenges my belief, do I immediately try to prove the person wrong?

 Q3.
-In the past, did you become irritated when that belief was challenged?
+Have I become irritated when my belief has been challenged?

 Q4.
-When someone challenges your belief do you tend to go off on a tangent?
-Avoid the question?
-Answer a different question?
+When someone challenges my belief do I tend to go off on a tangent?
+Do I avoid the question?
+Do I answer a different question?

 Q5.
-Do you search for examples to support your view, and ignore evidence to the contrary?
+Do I search for examples to support my view, and ignore examples that suggest the contrary?

 Q6.
-Does your intuition tell you that you are right?
-Do you ‘just know’ that it’s true?
+Does my intuition tell me that I am right?
+Do I ‘just know’ that it’s true?

 Step 3.
 Your answers.